learex-zz/macOS-eGPU/README.md

 `--unlockNvidia | -N`

-Specify that NVIDIA eGPU support shall be unlocked. *patch by @fr34k, @goalque*
+Specify that NVIDIA eGPU support shall be unlocked. **patch by @fr34k, @goalque**
 The unlock NVIDIA parameter tells the script to make the Mac compatible with NVIDIA eGPUs.
 This is only required for macOS 10.13.4 and macOS 10.13.5.
+This might cause issues/crashes with AMD graphics cards (external).

+`--iopcieTunneledPatch | -l`

+Specify that NVIDIA eGPU support shall be unlocked. **patch by @golaque**
+The IOPCITunnelled Patch tells the script to make the Mac compatible with NVIDIA eGPUs.
+This is only required for macOS 10.3.6+.
 This might cause issues/crashes with AMD graphics cards (external).

 `--unlockT82 | -T`